Nonprofits in New York City have been giving away food since the late 1700s. To whom? The poor.

 GetFoodNYC program, the city’s Department of Education was dispensing

 Grab & Go meals, gratis, at almost 500 locations to any and all comers.
 Show up, choose from the menu, and take as many meals as you want, no questions asked.
+(The Department also converted its school breakfast and lunch services to a parallel grab-and-go service for students and their families with the same meals at the same locations.)

-The Grab & Go program was not fundamentally distinct from a major restaurant chain, especially during the take-out era, except that it was government-run and the meals were free.
 By June 2020, the mayor said it was providing about a half million meals per weekday, while a companion program was delivering about a million meals per day.
 According to the food czar,

 about 30 food providers, restaurants, caterers, farms, [and] consorti[a] were participating.

-A year later, in April 2021, Grab & Go is still operational, and the city says it
+In July 2021 Grab & Go is still operational, and the city says it

 is committed to continuing this approach at least every summer.